brombres/Rogue/README.md

 Rogue is released under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 # About
-Abe Pralle created Rogue in 2015 and leads Rogue's design and development.
+Brom Bresenham created Rogue in 2015 and leads Rogue's design and development.